Kurt Warner: Green Bay Packers

-Following his college career, Warner went undrafted in the 1994 NFL Draft.
+Following his college career, Warner went undrafted in the 1994 NFL draft.
 He was invited to try out for the Green Bay Packers' training camp in 1994, but was released before the regular season began.
 Warner was competing for a spot against Brett Favre, Mark Brunell, and former Heisman Trophy winner Ty Detmer.
 While Warner was with the Packers, the head coach was Mike Holmgren, the quarterback coach was Steve Mariucci, and Andy Reid was the offensive assistant.

-After his release, Warner stocked shelves at a Hy-Vee grocery store in Cedar Falls for $5.50 an hour.
+In 1994, after his release, Warner stocked shelves and faced products at a Hy-Vee grocery store in Cedar Falls for $5.50 an hour.
+He worked the night shift from 9:30 -10 p.m. to 4:00 - 5 a.m. so he could work out and train for football during the day.
 Warner often cites this starting point when telling of his rise to NFL stardom in 1999.
 He also mentions that his deepened dedication to Christianity occurred around 1997.
 Warner returned to Northern Iowa and worked as a graduate assistant coach with the football team, while still hoping to get another tryout with an NFL team.

 Iowa Barnstormers

-With no NFL teams willing to give him a chance, Warner turned to the Arena Football League (AFL) in 1995, and signed with the Iowa Barnstormers.
+With no NFL teams willing to give him a chance, Warner turned to the Arena Football League (AFL) in 1995 and signed with the Iowa Barnstormers.
 He was named to the AFL's First-team All-Arena in both 1996 and 1997 after he led the Barnstormers to ArenaBowl appearances in both seasons.
 Warner's performance was so impressive that he was later named twelfth out of the 20 Best Arena Football Players of all time.

-Before the 1997 NFL season, Warner requested and got a tryout with the Chicago Bears, but an injury to his throwing elbow caused by a spider bite sustained during his honeymoon prevented him from attending.
+Before the 1997 NFL season, Warner requested and got a tryout with the Chicago Bears, but an injury to his throwing elbow caused by an unknown insect bite sustained during his honeymoon prevented him from attending.

 In 2000, after Warner's breakout NFL season, the AFL used his new fame for the name of its first widely available video game, Kurt Warner's Arena Football Unleashed.
-Years later, on August 12, 2011, he would be named as an inductee into the Arena Football Hall of Fame.
+Years later, on August 12, 2011, he would be inducted into the Arena Football Hall of Fame.

 St. Louis Rams

 Amsterdam Admirals

-In December 1997 after the St. Louis Rams' season ended, Warner signed a futures contract with the team.
+In December 1997 after the St. Louis Rams' season ended, Warner signed a future contract with the team.
 In February 1998, he was allocated to NFL Europe to play for the Amsterdam Admirals, where he led the league in touchdowns and passing yards.
 His backup at the time was future Carolina Panthers quarterback Jake Delhomme.
-Returning to the United States, Warner spent the 1998 season as St. Louis's third-string quarterback behind Tony Banks and Steve Bono.
-He ended his season completing only 4 of 11 pass attempts for 39 yards and a 47.2 QB rating.
+Returning to the United States, Warner spent the 1998 season as St. Louis's third-string quarterback behind Tony Banks and Steve Bono, beating out former Virginia Tech quarterback Will Furrer.
+He ended his season completing only 4 of 11 pass attempts for 39 yards and a 47.2 quarterback rating.